 Do you know a young family who could use that big tent you have?
 Or a couple who loves antiques and would cherish your grandmother’s rocking chair?
 Give them these things.
 If there’s someone who needs it and would value it, pass it on.

 Tip: You can always ‘visit’ the things you give away.
 Bring dinner to that young family you gave your tent to so you can hear all about their camping adventures.

 Give yourself permission to get rid of broken, ripped, torn or worn out things.
 You don’t need to clean around or store them.

 Tip: It’s not necessary to keep ‘project’ pieces because you think you’ll get to them someday.
 If it’s been broken for more than a few months and hasn’t been repaired, it’s time to get rid of it.

 Downsizing in retirement isn’t necessarily easy but you have more time to focus on it.
 If you take the process in small steps, one drawer or closet at a time, you’ll soon have it done.

 Now that you’ve got the right mindset, learn the tips and tricks experts have been using for years to Real-Life Tips to Selling, Downsizing, & Moving.
-Click the icon below to get your FREE copy today!
+Download your FREE copy today!